Have you heard of the Wim Hof Fitness Method?

 I was hesitant to try this technique since I felt like it taps into your “spiritual” side, but that’s not really it at all.
 It does tap into your ability to withstand more than you thought possible and to free your body of the stress that may be holding you back.

-Ironman training has always done this for me, and the similarities between the Wim Hof Fitness Method and long-distance endurance training are very similar.
+Ironman training (actually any triathlon distance training) has always done this for me, and the similarities between the Wim Hof Fitness Method and long-distance endurance training are very similar.
 They actually complement each other very well.

 Who is Wim Hof?